-Nancy Williams Alana Koponen Teresa McMurrin Fmilv Scofield seattle Spanaway Puyallup Bremerton seatte WA WA WA WA .
-Yes Yes Ϋ́es ⊼es Specifics on alternative for containment.
+Nancy Williams Alana Koponen Teresa McMurrin Emily Scofield Spanaway Puyallup Bremerton seattle WA WA WA × > Yes Yes Yes Yes Specifics on alternative for containment.
 The benefits would include reducing the risk of animal abuse and supporting a more humane environment for pets.
 Dog tethering should be completely banned.
 I believe that no dog should live all or even most of it's life tethered.
 Dogs are social animals and it breeds unsocialization, thus problems with the dogs.
 It is also more common for tethered dogs to be neglected in proper nutrition, shelter and health care; all basic needs and requirements.
 Lastly, it's a cruel way to force them to live. better education of dog owners for healthy alternatives to tethering their pet.
-When will Pierce County do the same? iny only concern about this ordinatice is that the King County Council will not follow through with strictly enforcing the dog tethering restrictions.
-My hope is that this Ban will be approved and the Council will make sure that it is thoroughly enforced.
-I think that there should be fines handed down and enforced.
+When will Pierce County do the same?
+F F F F F F F F F F F F F F F F F F F I think that there should be fines handed down and enforced.
 One fine, one time.
 Second time, take the dog and ban from future ownership.
 I am supportive of the restriction, however, I am concerned that many animals will suffer because dogs may be put in less than comfortable situations as an alternative to tethering.
 It is important that dogs are aloud outdoor time and space to play and explore.
 The addition of more fenced dog parks would help this problem.
 Also, dogs who are aggressive and protective of their yards or homes are seeing passers-by as a threat and these dogs' owners need education in correcting aggressive behavior with positive reinforcement training techniques.
 Free classes on these techniques should be offered for the safety and health of all humans and canines involved.